joydamola93/ATILO-ANALYSIS/README.md

 The Market is growing dynamically and they are facing issue in tracking the sales and insights of the business from different region.

 # BUSINESS TASK
-•	Design and develop metrics and reports, dashboard and analyses to drive key business decisions
+•	Design and develop metrics and reports, dashboard and analyses to drive key business decisions.
-•	Work with management or stalkholders to prioritize business and information needs
-•	Generate reports and make recommendations to the business
+•	Generating reports and make recommendations to the business

 # THE DATA
 The data was gotten from codebasishub.com.